nancydyc/Smart-Investor-Beginner/README.md

 ## <a name="futureft"></a>Features for Version 2.0

-* Implement sorting algorithm and allow users to sort screening results by price
+* Allow users to sort screening results by price
+* Add chat feature to communicate with users
 * Add price alert feature
 * Allow users to take notes in their watchlist